skriegman/img/README.md

 Evosoro is a Python soft robot simulation library based on the Voxelyze physics engine.
 It provides a high-level interface for the dynamic simulation and automated design of soft multimaterial robots.
 <!-- evolutionary design of soft multimaterial robots. -->

-The library was designed and developed by the <a href="http://www.meclab.org" target="_blank">Morphology, Evolution & Cognition Laboratory</a>, University of Vermont, USA.
+Evosoro was designed and developed by the [Morphology, Evolution & Cognition Laboratory](http://www.meclab.org), University of Vermont.
+The library is built on top of the open source [VoxCAD](https://github.com/jonhiller/VoxCAD ) and the underlying voxel physics engine ([Voxelyze](https://github.com/jonhiller/Voxelyze)) which were both developed by the [Creative Machines Lab](http://www.creativemachineslab.com/), Columbia University.

 <!--
 <a href="https://skriegman.github.io/" target="_blank">Sam Kriegman</a>, <a href="http://sssa.bioroboticsinstitute.it/user/1507" target="_blank">Francesco Corucci</a> and <a href="http://www.ncheney.com/" target="_blank">Nick Cheney</a> at
 the <a href="http://www.meclab.org" target="_blank">Morphology, Evolution & Cognition Laboratory</a>,